"Near-infinite?" Dat's good, right?

 - In Luke Skywalker and the Shadows of Mindor, a stormtrooper hits a captured Luke Skywalker, who then says "Please don't hit me".
 When he's hit again, he breaks the blaster.
 Another tries to shoot him.

 "Please don't shoot me, either."
 He turned the palm upward in a friendly shrug and let the astonished troopers stare at the only effect of the Force-blunted blasterfire: a faint curl of steam that trailed upward from his unmarked palm.
-"Let's try to end the day with nobody else dying
+"Let's try to end the day with nobody else dying, shall we?"

-- When petite brown-haired Suzuho in Macademi Wasshoi removes the hair ribbon from her ponytail, she transforms into her blue-haired alter ego Suzuka, who is foul-talking and violent.
-She also absorbs all magical power in her region.
-(Which is a real problem at the Magician's Academy.)
+- When petite brown-haired Suzuho in Magician's Academy removes the hair ribbon from her ponytail, she transforms into her blue-haired alter ego Suzuka, who is foul-talking and violent.
+She also absorbs all magical power in her region (which is a real problem at the Magician's Academy).

 - Later models of Bolos, in Keith Laumer's Bolo books, have Deflector Shields which can shunt power from energy weapon hits to the Bolo's power cells.
 One short story features a Bolo which loses both its reactors to battle damage but is able to continue fighting since it's still getting shot enough to keep it powered.